Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d3-webclient.md

 ## Install the Web Client Dependencies

 1. Open a terminal window in the directory to which you copied the template code
-2. Run ```npm install``
+2. Run ```npm install```

+If you experience authentication issues for @dtplatform or @invicara packages when installing dependencies please follow the steps in [this knowledgebase article](https://community.digitaltwin-factory.com/knowledgebase-5wzpkylt/post/authentication-errors-installing-twinit-npm-libraries-ySEzOpPtA3uKVfw) to ensure you have correctly configured your system environment variables to work with the template's .npmrc file.

 ## Update the Web Client Configuration

-Once the web client dependencies have finished installng you'll need to update the web client confguration to specify your application id.
+Once the web client dependencies have finished installing you'll need to update the web client configuration to specify your application id.

 1. Open ```app/ipaCore/ipaConfig.js```
 2. Add your application ID to the "applicationId" field